 If you’re new to the concept of Montessori and are unsure how to integrate the approach into your relationship with your children, this is a great book to start with.
 She outlines why Montessori advocates for autonomy, and how to make that work for your family.
 Lots of great ideas, tips, and insight packed into this easy to read and beautifully illustrated book.
 I love flipping through it.

 Mars Medina on Instagram.
 I love when her posts show up on my feed.
 Despite working in a Montessori childcare center myself, I’m constantly surprised by the ideas she brings to the table.
 Great inspiration paired with sweet anecdotes from their life that enrich my understanding of the practice.

 Anke , another Montessori mom on Instagram.
 Again, I love the story-telling behind her posts, her real-life examples of how they incorporate the Montessori into their lives, and how her children react.

 On bringing slow-living and rhythm into your home:

 Meagan is a Steiner-educated mom who has studied under many of the names I mention above.
-She has seasonal and celebratory guides and resources, some for sale and some for free, on her website.
-They are beautiful.
-A wonderful site to visit if you’re looking for tangible crafts and rituals you can do with your children.
+She has seasonal and celebratory guides and resources available for download on her website – she used to charge for them but has recently made them all available for FREE to increase accessability.
+They are so beautiful and have inspired a lot of the rhythm I’ve incorporated into my home.
+A really incredible resource if you’re looking for tangible crafts and rituals you can implement with your family.